jaanga/lib/db/readme.md

 This code used here has evolved away from the original.
 It has the title of docBrowser.

-It has the following features
+docBrowser has the following features

 * All data designated to appear in the content frames is assumed to be in Markdown format - which is interpreted at run-time and displayed as HTML.
 * Tha app loads data via an `XMLhttpRequest` and display that data in a `div`.
 Thus the app is constricted (or enhanced) by the usual CORS issues.